kairosity/mp4-lionize/testing.md

 ## Screen Reader Testing

-- I used Apple's voice over utility as well as the ChromeVox extension to test screen reader's ability to correctly interpret the site.
+- I used Apple's voice over utility as well as the Chrome Screen Reader extension to test the ability of screen readers to correctly interpret the site.

 __PASS__